text that reads, crystals, rocks, minerals, gemstones

 What is Goldstone?

-The name is not used that often nowadays because it implies an association with the mineral aventurine.
+Prior to being called goldstone, it was known as aventurine glass, but the name is not used that often now because it implies an association with the mineral aventurine.

-Goldstone was once used to imitate aventurine feldspar which is sunstone.
-It doesn't tend to be used for this purpose anymore because it's very easy to tell one from the other.
+Goldstone was once used to imitate aventurine feldspar, which is sunstone.
+It's rare to see it used for this purpose anymore because it's very easy to tell one material from the other.

-It's widely reported goldstone is produced by adding minute specs of copper to molten glass.
-Although goldstone is glass filled with copper the way it's produced is far more complex.
+It's widely reported that goldstone is produced by adding minute specks of copper to molten glass.
+Although goldstone is glass filled with copper, the way it's produced is far more complex.

-The glass is first heated until it becomes molten.
+Initially, the glass is heated until it becomes molten.
 Granules of copper oxide are then added to the mixture and dissolve because of the high temperature.

-Once fully dissolved the melt is allowed to cool during which time the copper forms octahedral-shaped crystals.
-The slower the glass cools the larger the crystals.
+Once fully dissolved, the melt is cooled, during which time the copper forms octahedral-shaped crystals.
+The slower the cooling process, the larger the crystals.

-The shape of an octahedron is like two pyramids stuck base to base.
-It's a symmetrical eight sided shape so the top and bottom are the same.
+The shape of an octahedron resembles two pyramids stuck base to base.
+It's a symmetrical eight-sided shape, so the top and bottom are the same.

-In this photo the octahedron shaped crystals are cuprite.
+In the following photo, the octahedron-shaped crystals are cuprite.

-Although goldstone is best known as an orange-brown coloured stone it can also be navy blue and occasionally green.
-The glass used in the production of the orange-brown stone is clear.
-The colour comes from the copper.
+Although goldstone is best known for being orange-brown, it can also be navy blue and occasionally green.
+The glass used to produce the orange-brown stone is colourless.
+The stone's colour comes from the copper inclusions.

-The sparkling effect in goldstone is best seen with the reflection of light from ambient lighting.
-Blue goldstone can be more impressive than orange possibly because of its darker colour.
+The sparkling effect of goldstone is best seen with ambient lighting.
+Blue goldstone tends to be more sparkly than the orange-brown variety.

 Goldstone Dispelling the Myths

-The most famous story about how goldstone was discovered is a dubious tale which gathered momentum through plagiarism.
-As a result it's now widely believed to be factual.
+The most publicised story about how goldstone was discovered is a dubious tale that gathered momentum through plagiarism.
+As a result, it's now believed to be factual.

-Depending on the version you read, the incident is said to have taken place at some point during the 13th, 17th 18th or 19th century.
+Depending on which version you read, the incident is said to have occurred in the 13th, 17th, 18th or 19th century.

-sparkly goldstone heart Whilst it's well known that an early glass maker from Murano (a group of islands in Venice famous for glass making) attempted to imitate the minerals agate and chalcedony, there's no evidence to suggest he produced the material known today as goldstone.
+sparkly goldstone heart Whilst it's well known that an early glass maker from Murano attempted to imitate the minerals agate and chalcedony, there's no evidence to suggest he produced the material known today as goldstone.

-Factual articles that have been written suggest goldstone was created by Vincenzo Miotti a physicist and astronomer born in Murano in 1712.
+Factual articles suggest goldstone was created by Vincenzo Miotti, a physicist and astronomer born in Murano in 1712.

 The manufacture of this glass being a trade secret I could extract any information from the foreman who gave me the specimens as to the process or details of the manufacture; a fact which is greatly to be regretted.

-Having been given some goldstone he went on to write an account which included specific details about the copper crystals used in its production.
+Having been given some goldstone, he went on to write an account that included specific details about the copper crystals used in its production.

 Goldstone was once again discussed in 1876 by French writer Louis Dieulafait.
-With regards to the material referred to as 'aventurine' he writes;
+With regard to the material referred to as "aventurine", he writes;

 For several centuries Venice has had the monopoly of the fabrication of aventurine; and even now, it is a Venetian artist, Bibaglia, who furnishes to commerce the artificial aventurine that is most highly prized.
 Aventurine is a glass the base of which is soda ash, lime, and magnesia, coloured yellow by oxide of iron, and holding in suspension a large number of small particles of oxide of copper.